AASanusi/music-playlist/README.md

   - Redo the above step and add another buildpack, select "nodejs" and save changes.
 The order of the buildpacks should be python on top and then followed by nodejs underneath.
   - Scroll back up and locate the "Deploy" tab and select to access the page.
   - Once on the "Deploy" page, find "Deployment method" section, select "Github" and click the "Connect to Github" button.
-  - On "Connect to Github" section, search for your Github repository name you want to deploy by using the empty imput field provided and click "Search" to search for the repository name.
+  - On "Connect to Github" section, search for your Github repository name you want to deploy by using the empty input field provided and click "Search" to search for the repository name.
   - After clicking "Search", repository name should appear and then click "Connect" button beside it.
 Now everytime you push to Github, you will be able to deploy on Heroku.
   - Scroll down, to "Automatic deploys" and "Manual deploy" section.
 You can deploy via these two options.
   - You can set up "Automatic deploys" by clicking on "Enable Automatic Deploys"